Readonly constructorContains the rpcs used to create instances.

 Description requrired to create the Message (see IInstanceCreationMsg).

-The properties type
+The properties type and identifier must be provided.

-options: { Additional Options used during creating the Instance
+Optional options: { Additional Options used during creating the Instance

 is used, to test if the required assignmet could be valid.
 E.g. you require the instance

 to be hosted on a specific host.
-The assignmentValid
+The assignmentValid will check if the assignment is valid.

-linkFlag to link the events.
+Optional linkFlag to link the events.
 Defaults to true.
 Should not be touched. can be used, if e.g. only methods of an instance are relevant.

-linkFlag to link the properties.
+Optional linkFlag to link the properties.
 Defaults to true.
 Should not be touched. can be used, if e.g. only methods of an instance are relevant.

-selector?: ValidSelectorFunctionIf there are multiple INopeInstanceManager able to create an instance,
+Optional selector?: ValidSelectorFunctionIf there are multiple INopeInstanceManager able to create an instance,

-is used to select a dispatcher
+the selector is used to select a dispatcherand its instanceManger, to create

 the instance.